choozn/PopupDB-Data/README.md

 # About

+### Disclaimer
+This is not the release of the full data.
+The complete download can be found under https://popupdb.org/downloads.

+### Info
 The PopupDB Project has been collecting data about Tech-Support-Scams and their popups since 2018.

 Now it's time to go a different way, since it is no more possible for me to maintain the project as it was before.